 The Internal Revenue Service (IRS) estimates that approximately ten million taxpayers have not filed their federal returns.
 This is commonly known as back tax returns.
 This leads to excess penalties, fees and back taxes for this tax problem.
 It may appear like a trivial matter when you have unfiled tax returns, but this can have a significant effect on your finances down the line if you don’t act sooner than later and obtain tax help.

 There are many reasons why taxpayers fail to file their tax returns and have back tax returns.
 Sometimes it is just a case of procrastination.
 Others fail to comprehend the requirements in filing.
 On the other hand, there are some who knowingly evade their tax liabilities since they cannot afford them.
 Whatever the case, the IRS tags them all in a single category: the “non-filers.”
-An IRS tax attorney will be able to help you with this tax problem.
+An attorney who has experience working with the IRS will be able to help you with this tax problem.

 Serious enforcement actions are waiting for back tax returns non-filers if they continue to ignore their tax declarations and persistence in breaking the law can also lead to criminal prosecution.
 That’s why people should pay attention to their taxes and make sure they file their returns.
 The first step: you must settle your back taxes.